Back to All Events

 Kelly was formally educated in physics and had a career in classroom teaching before turning her attention to the practice and promulgation of permaculture.
 She founded Kelly’s Working Well Farm, in Chagrin Falls, Ohio, in 2012.
 The farm has provided Kelly with a space where she and others can learn and experiment in a wide range of areas from growing food and fiber regeneratively to developing educational models for kids and adults.
 Other projects and initiatives that Kelly is involved with are Reeds and Roots Skillshare, and Northeast Ohio Earth Restoration.
 She is always up for new ideas and collaborations!

-• The Chagrin Valley Learning Collective(CVLC): An educational model base on Permaculture Principles
+The Chagrin Valley Learning Collective(CVLC): An educational model based on Permaculture Principles

 • Bringing Bioregional Learning to the Great Rivers and Lakes